JnCrMx/DynamicWallpaper/docs/user/launch.rst

 If you use this way, you don't need to rebuild the program if the source changes.
 Building the program is included in this command.

+- For information about controlling and configuring your wallpaper see :ref:`User Interface`